ept/blog/drafts/yc-value.md

 **But is it worth the cost?**

-Y Combinator takes around 2--10% (typically 5--8%) of your company's equity.
+Y Combinator takes 2--10% (typically 5--8%) of your company's equity.
 How do you figure out whether the value you get from YC is worth the cost?
 If you are wondering whether to apply for YC, this is probably the question you're trying to answer.

-Firstly, note this: dilution is incremental.
+Firstly, note this: **dilution is incremental**.
 Giving an extra 1% to an investor reduces your pay-out by 1% if you sell the company.
 However, the **probability of success is highly non-linear**.
 Compare these scenarios: say you give 1% of the company to...

-* someone who later makes that one critical introduction that saves your company.
+* someone who later makes that one critical introduction that leads to the deal which saves your company.
 * someone who helps you negotiate with your acquirer and doubles the value of your exit.
 * someone who encourages you to make a particular pivot, which turns out to unlock a billion-dollar market.